 - All through floor penetration will be performed by chipping and/or drilling.
 The hole location may have to be moved pending existing conditions.

 - Contractor or tenants shall seek approval from the Building Manager in writing with at least 48 hours, notice of any materials, furnishing, or equipment to be removed from or brought onto the premises.
 Failure to receive this approval will result in denial of access to the Building.

 - Contractor/service personnel will only use the freight elevator for delivery and transportation of materials, equipment, personnel, etc. No deliveries shall be allowed through the lobbies during normal working hours.

 - All materials shall be delivered and/or removed through the loading area, and major deliveries involving heavy use of the elevator or freight entrance shall be scheduled in advance.
-Upon forty-eight (48) hours written notice, the Building shall provide an elevator operator for after hour deliveries at Tenant’s expense.
-The 3,500 pound hoisting limit of the elevator shall not be exceeded.
+Upon forty-eight (48) hours written notice, the Building shall provide an elevator operator for after-hour deliveries at Tenant’s expense.
+The 3,500-pound hoisting limit of the elevator shall not be exceeded.

-- No parking or material storage will be allowed in loading area.
+- No parking or material storage will be allowed in the loading area.
 Only one (1) construction dumpster will be allowed in the loading area.
 Contractor/ service personnel will provide and maintain its own trash bins/dumpster for construction related materials and will not utilize the Building trash compactor at any time.

 - The operation of the freight entrance and its facilities will not be impeded.
-Trucks, vans, etc. will be loaded/unloaded in an orderly manner and in a reasonable amount of time as to prevent traffic problems.
+Trucks, vans, etc. will be loaded/unloaded in an orderly manner and in a reasonable amount of time so as to prevent traffic problems.